lorenzogaraulg32/job-application-tracker/README.md

 ## BACKEND

-copy the file application-example.properties and rename it in application properties Then modify username, password and database name
+copy the file application-example.properties and rename it in application properties.
+Then modify username, password and database name